1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Symptoms

-Symptoms usually appear several weeks after pancreatitis or abdominal trauma.
+The symptoms are normally seen a few weeks following pancreatitis or abdominal trauma.
 They may include:

-• Pain or a dull ache in the upper abdomen
+• Most of these involve pain or dull pain in the upper abdomen.

 • Nausea and vomiting